-Ending a relationship is hard, but when money is involved it can be even harder.
-Find out what your rights are when you're going through a breakup.
+The ending of a relationship is always hard, but when money is involved it can get even harder.
+Find out what you’re entitled to and how you can find the support you need.

 If you were married or in a civil partnership

 When you decide to end a marriage or civil partnership, you might be entitled to spousal support immediately after separation.
 If you’ve not been able to agree on an amount between you then you’ll need to go to mediation to have what’s knows as a “mediation information and assessment meeting”.
-If this doesn't work, then you’ll be able to apply for a financial order in court.
-They’ll usually want to see proof that you’ve tried mediation first.
-This isn’t compulsory if there has been any domestic abuse.
+If this fails to work then you’ll be able to apply for a financial order in court where they’ll usually want to see proof that you’ve tried mediation first (mediation isn’t compulsory if there has been any domestic abuse).

 If it looks like going to court is the only option, it’s important to seek legal advice first to learn your rights and how much it could cost.
 Look for a solicitor on the Law Society website or on Resolution - a site listing solicitors who specialise in family law.
 Many provide a free half-hour consultation.

 After separation, you might find the money coming in each month isn’t enough to support yourself.
 If you relied on your partner’s income you could be entitled to financial help such as Universal Credit.
 Any benefit you might receive is in addition to any child maintenance which isn’t considered when benefits are being calculated.